 -The Christmas tree goes up on a Sunday afternoon (usually the Sunday before Christmas).
 If there’s nothing good on TV a film is put on and Dad and I decorate.
 Mum is in charge of covering the wooden box thing it sits in and tinsel.
 In the days when David used to live here he’d lie on the sofa only putting on the occasional decoration.

 -Our decorations box is full of stuff we don’t put up, decorations made at school and the like – although plenty of these do make it up.
 Each time one is discovered Dad asks whether David or me made it.
 It’s usually me, I more crafty than David.
-Except he made the ‘bell’ which is actually part of an egg box wrapped in tin foil
+Except he made the ‘bell’ which is actually part of an egg box wrapped in tin foil and the plane made of felt.
+I think he was sucking up to my dad.

 -When we are taking the decorations out of the box we come across a wooden axe.
 This always causes us much amusement as we have no idea where it came from let alone why it is in the decorations box.